oliversen/chatgpt-docstrings/README.md

 ## Settings

-- `chatgpt-docstrings.interpreter`: When set to a path to python executable, extension will use that to launch the server and any subprocess.
+- `chatgpt-docstrings.interpreter`: Path to the Python executable used to start the language server.
+If not set, the Python interpreter selected in the VSCode status bar is used.

   - *Default value*: []